-Analyzing the functional, mechanistic and regulatory aspects of membrane tubulation, fission and fusion during vesicular transport
+Mechanistic and regulatory aspects of membrane tubulation, fission and fusion

 Cells are compartmentalised into various membrane-bound organelles, which are highly dynamic in shape and composition.
 They are formed and maintained by the constant exchange of material between donor and acceptor compartments via vesicular transport carriers.
 These carriers are formed by membrane tubulation of the donor membrane.
 Membrane fission releases them from the donor compartment, and their fusion with the acceptor compartment completes the transport cycle.